geetakudumula/nebius-bert-demo-gitops/README.md

 # Nebius BERT Demo - GitOps Repository

-I built a cool ML system that basically runs itself using Nebius.ai - let me show you how it works!
+I built a cool ML system that basically runs itself using Nebius.ai, let me show you how it works!

-## 🚀 What I Built
+## What I Built

-So I made this pipeline that trains and deploys BERT models automatically.
+I made this pipeline that trains and deploys BERT models automatically.
 The best part?
 I just push code to Git and everything else happens on its own!

 <p align="center">
   <img src="argocd-screenshots/01-argocd-dashboard-synced.png" alt="ArgoCD Dashboard" width="800">
 </p>

-Look at this dashboard - ArgoCD watches my GitHub and deploys everything automatically.
+Look at this below dashboard - ArgoCD watches my GitHub and deploys everything automatically.
 No more clicking buttons or running commands!

-## 📊 My Results
+## My Results

 ### Task 1: Teaching BERT About Finance
 I taught BERT to understand money talk better: